msmeeks/sencha-keypad/README.markdown

 The url to which the value will be submitted.

 If a submitUrl is present, then the submitHandler will not be used, but the submitted event will still be fired.

 Defaults to ''.

-### title : String

-The title of the keypad.

-If a title is present, then a docked tool bar will be added to the keypad with the title text.

-Defaults to ''.